 6.1.2.1 Relay discovery and (re)selection

-RAN2 assumed the model A and model B are to be supported, and similar AS criteria of LTE relay will be reused.
+RAN2 concluded that the model A and model B are to be supported, and similar AS criteria of LTE relay will be reused.
 The details are left to WI.

 6.1.2.2 Relay and remote UE authorization